Cinema Crespodiso

 Subscribe: Apple Podcasts | Spotify | TuneIn | RSS

-The Netflix Instant Pick of the Week is Dope.
+The Netflix Instant Pick of the Week is The Right Stuff.

-Dr. Drew gives his two cents on starting new things.
+Dr. Drew gives his two cents on amateur hour during the holiday weekend.

-The Crespodisco features a song from the soundtrack for High-Rise.
+The Crespodisco features two songs from the original motion picture soundtrack for X-Men: Apocalypse.

 Continue Reading …